This post may contain affiliate links. Please read our disclosure policy.

 • Vegetarian option: To make this soup recipe vegan or vegetarian, omit the chicken and substitute a good quality vegetable broth for the chicken broth.

-• To serve: We love to complete this meal with crackers or crusty bread for soaking up all of the delicious broth!
+• To serve: I love to complete this meal with crackers or crusty bread for soaking up all of the delicious broth!

 Pea soup with chicken and carrots in a white bowl.